mozilla/mozfest-program/README.md

-# Mozfest Program Respository!
+# Mozfest 2015 Program on Github!

 Head to this repository's issues, where the Mozfest program data is being reviewed and curated.

+## Cheatsheet

+* All the Mozfest program data is in the ["Issues"](https://github.com/mozilla/mozfest-program/issues) section of this Github repository.
-* Each space is represented in as a Github "milestone."
-It includes a description of your space.
+* Each space is represented as a Github ["milestone"](https://github.com/mozilla/mozfest-program/milestones).
+Each milestone includes description of its respective space.
+Click "(more)" in Issues > Milestones to see the details of a space.
-* Each pathway is a label.
-In addition to the label, there is a tracking ticket for each pathway to explain what that pathway sets out to achieve.
-Pathway tracking tickets can be assigned to wranglers or whomever on your team is responsible for the pathway's success.
+* Each pathway is represented as a Github ["label."](https://github.com/mozilla/mozfest-program/labels).
+You can add new labels.
+Labels can be applied to sessions (i.e. individual Github issues) to indicate that the session is part of that pathway.
-* Each session is a Github Issue.
+* Each session is a [Github Issue](https://github.com/mozilla/mozfest-program/issues).
 They can be easily labeled to be part of a pathway.
 You can also comment on them, edit them, and "close" them if they are not a good fit for Mozfest.

 Questions on how to use this tool or ideas to improve it?
 Email festival@mozilla.org.